Skip to Content

 The water is beautiful at Playa Grande!

-Although a busy beach for locals (who are fun to watch and interact with) it is super pristine and calm for swimming.
+Although a busy beach for locals (who are fun to hang out with) it is super pristine and calm for swimming.
 The water is bright blue and contrasts against the dry mountains in an odd, but beautiful, way.

 You can also hike to Playa Grande from Taganga.
 It is a short 20-minute walk but very steep, and the occasional robbery has been reported on the trail – so the boat is your best bet!